dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 ## DPC
 fresh deployed, nothing configured

-## powerstore
+## powerstore´s
-fresh deployed, nothing configured intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect
+fresh deployed, initial network cinfiguration done. both systems are connected for replication and metro. intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect

 ## ontap simulator